rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 	- Reduce team provisioning time to 0
 	- Reduce team-specific support questions to 0 (more focus on platform level inquiries)
 	- Decrease in costs with ephemeral infrastructure and no additional vendor licensing.
       The exact current costs are unknown.
-GH Action runner infrastructure is more efficient and not persistent (besides AMIs, Lambdas, etc).
+GH Action runner infrastructure is more efficient and not persistent (besides AMIs, Lambdas, etc.).

 # Users and Customers